briandrum/codes.forchagrin.com/_chapters/chapter-339-commercial-and-heavy-vehicles.md

 ## Cross references

 * See sectional histories for similar State law
 * Weighing vehicle; removal of excess load - see Ohio R.C.
-[4513.33][ORC Section 4513.33]
+[4513.33][ORC 4513.33]
 * Arrest notice of driver - see Ohio R.C.
-[5577.14][ORC Section 5577.14]
+[5577.14][ORC 5577.14]
 * Slower moving vehicles to be driven in right-hand lane - see TRAF.
 331.01(b)

 ## 339.01   Oversize or overweight vehicle operation on state routes; state permit

 1. _(a)_ No person shall operate or move a vehicle or combination of vehicles of a size or weight of vehicle or load exceeding the maximum specified in Ohio R.C.
-[5577.01][ORC Section 5577.01] to 5577.09, inclusive, or otherwise not in conformity with Ohio R.C.
-[4513.01][ORC Section 4513.01] to 4513.37, inclusive,
+[5577.01][ORC 5577.01] to [5577.09][ORC 5577.09], inclusive, or otherwise not in
+conformity with Ohio R.C.
+[4513.01][ORC 4513.01] to [4513.37][ORC 4513.37],
-upon any State route within the Municipality, except pursuant to special written permit issued by the Ohio Director of Transportation, or upon any local truck route.
+inclusive, upon any State route within the Municipality, except pursuant to special written permit issued by the Ohio Director of Transportation, or upon any local truck route.
 Every such permit shall be carried in the vehicle or combination of vehicles to which it refers and shall be open to inspection by any police officer.
-No holder of a permit issued by the Ohio Director of Transportation shall be required to obtain any local permit or license or pay any local fee or charge for movement on any State route within the Municipality; however, it shall be unlawful to operate any such vehicle or combination of vehicles upon any roadway within the Municipality which is not a State route, except as provided in [Section 339.02][CFCO 339.02].\
+No holder of a permit issued by the Ohio Director of Transportation shall be required to obtain any local permit or license or pay any local fee or charge for movement on any State route within the Municipality;
+however, it shall be unlawful to operate any such vehicle or combination of vehicles upon any roadway within the Municipality which is not a State route, except as provided in [Section 339.02][CFCO 339.02].\
 (ORC 4513.34)

 2. _(b)_